MatthewQuenneville/matthewquenneville.github.io/_posts/2022-08-25-collisional-excitations.md

    </video>
 </div>

 The code for generating this animation is available on my Github [here](https://github.com/MatthewQuenneville/collisional-excitations).
+I originally wrote this code for an assignment in Astronomy C207 (Radiation Processes in Astronomy).
+Atoms that were excited via collisional excitations can de-excite via radiation, resulting in radiation of photons with energies set by the energy gap between atomic states.
+This radiation is useful in astronomy for measuring density and temperature in planetary nebulae.